BondYurii/BondYurii/README.md

-👋 Hi, I'm Yurii
+<h1>👋 Hi, I'm Yurii</h1>

-I'm a Senior Full-Stack Engineer with extensive experience in web and software development.
-Over 8 years, I've worked on a variety of remote jobs, specializing in React, Node.js, TypeScript, and scalable system architecture.
+I'm a Senior Full-Stack Engineer with extensive experience in web and software development. \n Over 8 years, I've worked on a variety of remote jobs, specializing in React, Node.js, TypeScript, and scalable system architecture.\n

 🔹 I recently created this GitHub account for freelancing, as my previous work was primarily on GitLab, Bitbucket, and Jira.
     Due to NDA restrictions, I can't share past repositories, but I've migrated select projects that are not affected by NDAs.